 - Abandonment: Leaving a child alone for extended periods of time without adequate supervision or parental care.

 - Endangering a child: Engaging in any activity that creates an unreasonable risk of harm to a child’s physical or emotional health or development.

-If you were accused of any type of child abuse or neglect in Texas, you should consult with an experienced Collin County domestic violence defense lawyer.
+If you were accused of child abuse or neglect in Texas, consult an experienced Collin County domestic violence defense lawyer.
 A lawyer can help you understand your rights and defend you against child abuse or neglect charges.

 Penalties for Child Abuse

 The punishment for child abuse in Texas depends on the charges.
 For example, reckless actions that cause bodily injury to a child could result in a state jail felony sentence of up to two years and a fine of up to $10,000.
 An intentional assault against a child can result in a third-degree felony, with a potential sentence of up to ten years in prison and a fine of up to $10,000.
 For second-degree felonies, such as recklessly causing serious bodily or mental injury to a child, the possible sentence includes jail time of up to 20 years and a fine of up to $10,000.
 Lastly, first-degree felonies, such as intentionally causing serious bodily or mental injury to a child, carry a potential punishment of 99 years or life in prison and up to $10,000.